Clients undergoing Thai yoga massage experience a deep sense of stretching and relaxation.

 It is essential to consult with a healthcare professional and the massage therapist to determine if Thai Massage is safe and advisable for individuals with specific health conditions.

 No, it’s not advisable to proceed without precautions.
 It is recommended to contact your healthcare professional first if you have any health issues before obtaining any form of massage (including Thai massage).
-Certain conditions, like high blood pressure or diabetes, may require adjustments to the technique, and the therapist may ask you to complete a health intake form to assess risks.
+Certain conditions, such as high blood pressure or diabetes, may require adjustments to the technique.
+The therapist may also ask you to complete a health intake form to assess your risks.

 The answer is it depends!
 A tip is a nice way to show appreciation if you had a great experience and felt like your therapist helped you relax and feel better.
 However, if you had a bad experience or felt your therapist did not do a good job, you are not required to tip.
 It is ultimately your decision whether or not to tip your massage therapist.